nxp-mcuxpresso/mcuboot/ext/nxp_encrypted_xip/mcuboot_encrypted_xip.md

 The risk is resolved by moving configuration blocks of execution regions at particular flash area and let SBL configure encryption module manually.

-MCUBoot determines the boot state by inspecting the image trailers (mcuboot metadata) which have reserved area at the end of each slot.
+MCUBoot determines the boot state by inspecting the slot trailers (mcuboot metadata) which have reserved area at the end of each slot.
 The ecrypted XIP extension uses reserved area called **encryption metadata** what is platform specific and used for particular target encryption handling.
 Following image shows general structure of encryption metadata.

 ![Image](enc_xip_images/general_metadata.jpg)

 The metadata sector consists platform specific configuration blocks and common confirmation block.
 The slot number is pointer to slot containing selected image extracted from MCUBoot response object.
 Hash acts as confirmation of integrity of configuration blocks and content in execution slot.

-During update the extension generate new configuration block with IV, write it at particular flash offset and reconfigure encryption unit for execution area.
-If the update and verification of the execution area are successful the configuration block is then hashed and confirmed by writing confirmation block.
+During an OTA update the extension generate new configuration block with IV, write it at particular flash offset and reconfigure encryption unit for execution area. __If the update and verification of the execution area are successful the configuration block is then hashed and confirmed by writing confirmation block__.

 ### 3.2 Modes of extension